 Farmers, ranchers, and producers of twenty-two commodities are currently mandated to pay one billion dollars into government checkoff programs each year with the stated purpose of advancing product research and promotion.
-However, checkoff programs notoriously lack the transparency and oversight that is required of other taxpayer programs, leading to documented cases of abuse which erode producers' trust in the programs.
+However, checkoff programs notoriously lack the transparency and oversight that is required of other taxpayer programs, leading to documented cases of abuse that erode producers' trust in the programs.

-Supported by more than 60 farm organizations, the Opportunities for Fairness in Farming (OFF) Act (S.557 and H.R.1249) would require greater transparency in how checkoff dollars are spent, create more accountability through auditing, and end conflicts of interest by prohibiting checkoff dollars from being contracted to organizations that lobby.
+Supported by more than 60 farm organizations, the Opportunities for Fairness in Farming (OFF) Act would require greater transparency in how checkoff dollars are spent, create more accountability through auditing, and end conflicts of interest by prohibiting checkoff dollars from being contracted to organizations that lobby on agriculture policy.
 These are the minimum safeguards one would expect from any government program.